 "interesting and highly compelling"

-A couple times a month I post a sample of the current story I'm working on.
+A couple times a month I post a sample of the book I'm spend the most time with.
 You can find previous postings at the page "Fantasy Story In Progress".

 In spite of her foster mother’s high hopes her magical talents are late in blooming, Pillar Beccon graduates from high school a null, with a bare trace of magic.
 Pillar has resigned herself to leaving her Freemage communityto become a Kingscourt flunky.
 But when an unexpected chance to learn more about her mysterious birth family appears, Pillar grabs the opportunity.
 Only to learn her beginnings are more complicated than she ever dreamed.
 The demon chasing her across Andor is a minor complication.

 An everlasting, tense and silent journey into the forested mountains followed the anger- flavored lunch after her rescue.
 Pillar’s teeth set for mayhem.
 The rigid woman beside her didn’t speak once, not even to comment on something stupid like the weather.
 When she glanced Pillar’s way to check the traffic, her lip nose curled as if she smelled something bad.
 Only Delia’s training prevented the snide commentary running in Pillar’s head from reaching her lips.

 Okay.
 So, I got caught like a dumbass.
 Get over it, bitch.

 The car climbed deeper and higher into hills furrowed by rivers and streams.
 Here and there meadows opened up only to disappear as Thelma drove.
 Pillar found herself missing the bare crags and narrow valleys she grew up in.
 Here, mile after mile of broad-leafed trees crowded with green undergrowth grew so thick she could see little of the wider landscape from the road.
 The trees fenced her in as much as Cousin Thelma’s animosity.
 To amuse herself, she memorized the few landmarks along the road.